FarmData2/FarmData2/components/README.md

   - check initial content (`*.content.comp.cy.js`)

+    - Check required props and default prop values
+      - Set only required props in the test.
-    - check all `data-cy` elements exist and have right values for default props.
+      - check effect of all required props
+        - e.g. `label`, `invalidFeedback`, etc.
+      - Check default values of all optional props.
+        - e.g. `required`, `showValidityStyling`, etc.
-      - look at `<template>` to see what needs to be tested.
+      - look at `<template>` to see what elements need to be tested.
-      - check that each of the `data-cy` elements `exist`.
+        - check existence of `data-cy` elements using `exist`.
-      - typically done on one test.
-    - Check all required pros and default values for optional props:
-      - This test should check values for all required props and default values of all optional props.
-        - e.g. `label`, `required`, `showValidityStyling`
         - use `have.class` / `have.text` / `have.value` on elements
         - If component uses other components, check sub-component elements as necessary.
       - can usually be done in one test.
-    - check that non-default `prop` values are handled correctly
+    - check that non-default optional `prop` values are handled correctly
-      - Set each prop to a non-default value and check for its effect.
+      - Set each optional prop to a non-default value and check for its effect.
       - use `have.class` / `have.text` / `have.value` on elements
         - If component uses other components, check sub-component elements as necessary.
-      - can often be done in one test.
+      - some tests can be combined.
     - check that all content loaded via API on creation is loaded correctly.
       - e.g. crops or fields vs greenhouses in LocationSelector.